Edgemont (Durham, North Carolina): Origin of Durham manufacturing companies

 The city of Durham materialized off a railroad because it was considered "healthy land," starting its journey towards the tobacco center of the South nearly 100 years later.
 In a nearby newspaper in 1855, John A. McMannen proposed to develop the area near the train stop by advertising land in the new location.
-In 1884 and 1887, Julian S. Carr erected the Durham Cotton Manufacturing Company and Golden Belt Manufacturing Company.
+In 1884 and 1887, Carr erected the Durham Cotton Manufacturing Company and Golden Belt Manufacturing Company.
 The cotton manufacturing company made "cloth for tobacco bags to chambrays, gingams … and colored goods."
 The Golden Belt factory, while less profitable than the cotton factory, expanded rapidly making primarily cloth bags for selling tobacco, Flour Sacks, and the like.
 As the cotton and silk business took off, the industry leaders decided to expand their manufacturing options and created hosiery mills, essentially – sock companies.
 In 1898, Carr merged his Golden Belt Hosiery Company with Durham Hosiery Company, owned by George W. Graham, to create the Durham Hosiery Mills, "a firm destined for success."
 The business grew rapidly and required another plant to keep up with demands.
 In 1901, machines were moved to an eastern section of Durham, and the neighborhood of Edgemont grew up around it.
 To fill the factories, surrounding communities were developed into suitable living spaces, as the newspapers phrased it, "Edgemont will be the beautiful industrial silkworm that will come from the Smoky Hollow cocoon."
 As Edgemont and other surrounding neighborhoods started to develop, the African American working community already started to move into the region and become a prominent part of the society.